sirosenberg/SR_Test/README.md

 #### Removing unneeded data
 As noted above, the tilesize includes the data payload, so it's important to drop any unnecessary fields using the `-x` or `-X` flags on `tippecanoe`.
 Exactly what fields need to be excluded using `-x` (or included using `-y`) depends on the original source for the geojson and what fields it includes beyond the FIPS code and geometry.
 For broadband data, we only want to include the 315 broadband values that matter for county and tract data, and the 315 broadband values plus the h2only_undev field.
 For the state, county, CBSA, CD, CDP and tribal areas, we need the ID associated with each geography's geometry; and for the provider map, we need the hoconum.  **Any other data fields should be dropped.**

-#### Reducing tile size by removing geometry data...without making it look bad.
+#### Reducing tile size by reducing geometry data...without making it look bad.
 By default, `tippecanoe` reduces the level of detail for individual tiles when a tile is larger than 500k to try and reduce the tile size.
 It will continue to reduce the level of detail until it fits, or it gets to a detail level of 7 (a tile of 128 pixels across) and fails.
 This reduction in detail can cause odd visual artifacts, especially at low levels of detail.
 The reduction in size comes from greater simplification (see description of simplification below).

 Given the problems with the reduction in detail, and to avoid opening up gaps using the various `-drop` flags, this process relies on `--coalesce` and `--coalesce-smallest-as-needed` to reduce the size of tiles.